Simspace/island/README.md

     type HList ts = fold (,) () ts

-Vinyl's `Rec` is a generalized tuple with N fields, and its `CoRec` is a generalized Either with N alternatives.
+Vinyl's `Rec` is also a generalized tuple with N fields, and its `CoRec` is a generalized Either with N alternatives.
 We will use "shape" as a generic term for either `Rec` or `CoRec`, and the word "pieces" as a generic term for that shape's fields or alternatives, as appropriate.
 In addition to `ts`, those two shapes have an extra type parameter `f` which they apply to every piece.
 If `fmap` also worked at the type level, we could define them as follows.

     type Rec   f ts = fold (,)    ()   (fmap f ts) type CoRec f ts = fold Either Void (fmap f ts)